tnauckunas/field-system-reinstall-log/assets/piano_installs/piano_transport_gallery.md

 ### Upright Final Check
 ![Upright piano stabilized, pre-tuning](https://github.com/tnauckunas/field-system-reinstall-log/blob/main/assets/piano_installs/5.%20grand_pre_tuning.jpg?raw=true)

-Pedals reconnected, leg base leveled, and hammer return tested on 7 random keys.
-Pedal felt was trimmed for clearance on sustain lift.
-Tested key return on center octave, damper lift confirmed on all 3 pedals, backboard alignment locked into position.
+With the piano fully assembled and stabilized in its final position, we began the post-install testing process.
+Pedals were connected and functionally verified, leg base leveled, and hammer return tested on seven random keys.
+Sustain pedal clearance was adjusted, and we confirmed damper lift on all three pedals.
+Key return on the center octave was smooth, and the backboard was locked into final position.
+Unit was cleared for post-install tuning.

 ---